GSA/plainlanguage.gov/_pages/resources/articles/the-arguments-against-plain-language-have-been-refuted.md

 sidenav: resources
 ---

-# The Arguments Against Plain Language Have Been Refuted<br>

 Professor Joe Kimble, Thomas Cooley Law School

 There are many myths about plain language � all of which have been debunked.